• Skip to primary navigation

 How do you make mascarpone chocolate mousse without lumps?

 Lumps may result from melting your chocolate too quickly.
-A double boiler makes this possible.
+A double boiler is a safe way to minimize this possibility.

 You can use the microwave to warm the chocolate in short bursts, but it's easier to overheat or burn it this way.